General Toll Switching Plan: Long-haul and transcontinental transmission

 The extensions of the nationwide interconnections led to rapid increase in traffic.
 In 1915, less than a quarter billion toll messages had been carried in the Bell System.
-Over the next fifteen years, this more than quadrupled to over one trillion.
+Over the next fifteen years, this more than quadrupled to over one billion.
 An increasing fraction of this traffic was for the long-haul routes in the network, between the largest cities in the nation and via the transcontinental routes.
 As a consequence, the build-out of long-haul plant was emphasized in investments, resulting in better quality circuits for long-haul transmissions.

 Due to the investments in the plant, the average time for establishing connections was steadily decreasing throughout the 1920s, AT&T was able to effect several rate cuts in long-distance service in just a few years.
 However, the growth also caused major construction problems in the layout of the cable plant.
 By 1930, the long-haul business was handled by about 2,500 toll centers, out of 6,400 central offices in the United States and eastern Canada.

 The long-haul build-out in the United States was paralleled by the construction of the Trans-Canada Telephone System, having been planned immediately after the formation of the Telephone Association of Canada in 1921.

 A systematic approach was needed to limit the number of intermediate toll offices that relayed the calls across the country, to further reduce set-up time, and to establish technical parameters for interchange points to assure a certain level of circuit quality.
 In 1929, the results of this research outlined a new fundamental layout of the toll plant (circuit) and the routing of toll calls.
 This first continental toll switching system became known as the General Toll Switching Plan.